oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The Holder decides which claims to disclose to a particular Verifier and includes the respective Disclosures in the SD-JWT to that Verifier.
-The Verifier has to verify that all disclosed claim values were part of the original, Issuer-signed SD-JWT.
+The Verifier has to verify that all disclosed claim values were part of the original Issuer-signed JWT.
 The Verifier will not, however, learn any claim values not disclosed in the Disclosures.

 This document also specifies an optional mechanism for Key Binding,